 Why You Keep Getting Canker Sores & What To Do About It

-So if you keep getting canker sores, it’s important to understand the underlying causes of each outbreak and bolster your body’s ability to heal.
+Most people only experience canker sores about three to four times per year, but chronic canker sores appear more frequently and cause much more pain.
+If you keep getting canker sores, it’s important to understand the underlying causes of your outbreaks, as well as how to bolster your body’s ability to heal.

 What Are Canker Sores?

-A chronic disease is defined as a condition that lasts more than one year and requires ongoing medical attention or limits your daily activities.
-Many chronic diseases disrupt and hinder your quality of life.
+Generally, a chronic disease is a condition that lasts more than one year and requires ongoing medical attention.
+Chronic diseases may disrupt your quality of life and cause significant emotional distress, along with debilitating physical symptoms.

-You’re probably familiar with chronic diseases like diabetes, cancer and heart disease, but not all chronic diseases are life-threatening.
-Even canker sores are considered chronic if they occur repeatedly and impact your daily life.
+You’ve probably heard of chronic diseases like diabetes and heart disease, but not all chronic diseases are life-threatening.
+Some, like canker sores, are more like an irritating pest.

 Common Causes of Chronic Canker Sores